HenrikJoreteg/human-javascript/ch08 - templating.md

 # Stop sending template engines to the browser!
 Here's a retrospectively obvious way to create templates that happen to be 6 to 10 times faster.

-These days, more and more html is rendered on the client instead of sent pre-rendered by the server.
+These days, more and more HTML is rendered on the client instead of sent pre-rendered by the server.
 So if you're building a web app that uses a lot of clientside javascript you'll doubtlessly want to create some HTML in the browser.

 ## How we used to do it